curatorsigma/coe-rs/README.md

 ![cargo test](https://github.com/curatorsigma/coe-rs/actions/workflows/rust.yml/badge.svg)

-# libcoe
+# coe-rs
-`libcoe` is an implementation of the full CAN-over-Ethernet spec by Technische Alternative, written in 100% safe rust with a `no_std` version available.
+`coe-rs` is an implementation of the full CAN-over-Ethernet spec by Technische Alternative, written in 100% safe rust with a `no_std` version available.
 It allows safe (De-)serialization of COE packets from(into) bytes.

 # Getting started
-`libcoe` is as small as possible and only handles (De-)serialization of CoE packets.
+`coe-rs` is as small as possible and only handles (De-)serialization of CoE packets.
 To use the protocol over a network, consider this minimal example:
 ```rust
 #[tokio::main]